 If you have diabetes, do not use Lotensin together with any medication that contains aliskiren (such as Tekturna or Tekamlo).

 You may also need to avoid taking benazepril with aliskiren if you have kidney disease.

 To make sure this medicine is safe for you, tell your doctor if you have:

 kidney disease (or if you are on dialysis);

 Benazepril can pass into breast milk and may harm a nursing baby.
-You should not breast-feed while you are using Lotensin.
+You should not breast-feed while you are using this medicine.

 How should I take Lotensin?

 Take Lotensin exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
-Your doctor may occasionally change your dose to make sure you get the best results.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Your doctor may occasionally change your dose.
+Do not use this medicine in larger or smaller amounts or for longer than recommended.

 You may take Lotensin with or without food.